wcDogg/Illustrator-CC-ScriptUI-for-Dummies/README.md

 ## About

-This project was inspired by people I've never met or spoken with:
+This is a project for people who want to get more out of Illustrator and, either have somee basic JavaScript skills, or aren't afraid to try.
+It was inspired by people I've never met or spoken with:

 * Above all are the awesome people who take time to answer forum questions & post script examples <3
 * Peter Kahrel maintains [ScriptUI for Dummies](https://creativepro.com/files/kahrel/indesign/scriptui.html) - this project's namesake.
 I would have been lost without his guide.
 I also got lost because of his guide :P